Communication as Voting: Beyond the Binary Setting

-In nonbinding shareholder voting, besides approving or rejecting a proposal, shareholders can abstain.
+In nonbinding shareholder voting, in addition to approving or rejecting a proposal, shareholders can abstain.
 Similarly, in public petitions, citizens can join pro-reform or pro-status quo rallies, or remain silent.
-This framework also applies to surveys where each respondent provides a score rating a new policy’s desirability.
+This framework also applies to surveys in which respondents rate a new policy using a score scale.

-We examine symmetric equilibria in which all the senders adopt the same strategy $P=\{p_{j,k}\}_{J\times K}$: the entry $p_{j,k}$ is the probability of sending message $z_k$ when observing signal $s_j$.
-Without loss of generality, we assume each message occurs with positive probability:
+We examine symmetric equilibria in which all the senders adopt the same strategy $\boldsymbol{P}=\{p_{j,k}\}_{J\times K}$, in which $p_{j,k}$ denotes the probability of sending message $z_k$ upon observing signal $s_j$.
+The receiver's strategy is characterized by